 What is the minimum wage in Virginia?

-Full-time students, who may be paid no less than 85 percent of the minimum wage ($6.16) for up to 20 hours of work per week when school is in session
+Full-time students who put in fewer than 20 hours of work per week when school is in session

 Keep in mind that counties, cities, and towns may have their own minimum wage laws.
 Be sure to check what local wage laws may apply to you.